matthewkennethlee/object-detection-yolo-darknet/README.md

-# Object Detection Using YOLO Tutorial
+# Object Detection Using YOLO

 With this project, you'll obtain a Python code that can detect objects, providing their coordinates and class in a list format, similar to the example below: